Iran newspaper cockroach cartoon controversy

-The Iran newspaper cockroach cartoon controversy occurred in response to a cartoon drawn by the cartoonist Mana Neyestani and published in the Iranian Friday-magazine Iran-e-jomee on 12 May 2006.
+The Iran newspaper cockroach cartoon controversy occurred in response to a cartoon drawn by cartoonist Mana Neyestani and published in the Iranian Friday-magazine Iran-e-jomee on 12 May 2006.

 The cartoon describes nine methods of dealing with cockroaches by depicting a Persian-speaking child and a cockroach.
-During the first method, when the cockroach does not understand him, the child decides to talk to the cockroach in "cockroach language", but the cockroach does not even understand its "own" language and replies by saying "Namana?" ("What?" in Azerbaijani language) the cartoon has been interpreted by people as an insult to Iranian Azerbaijanis.
+During the first method, when the cockroach does not understand him, the child decides to talk to the cockroach in "cockroach language", but the cockroach replies by saying "Namana?" ('what' in the Azerbaijani language).
+The cartoon has been interpreted by people as an insult to Iranian Azerbaijanis.

 Contents of the article

-The article which the cartoons accompany is entitled "How to Stop the Cockroaches from Making Us into Cockroaches?"
+The article which the cartoons accompany is entitled "How to Stop the Cockroaches from Making Us into Cockroaches?".
 It is a satirical article in a children's weekly newspaper.
 The cartoon depicts nine methods of dealing with cockroaches including dialogue, oppression, elimination, population control, and violence.
 The text of the paragraph in the first image describes the first method, translated as follows:

-The child proceeds to speak in "cockroach language" to the cockroach, but the cockroach does not understand him and replies "Namana?" ("What?").
+The child proceeds to speak in "cockroach language" to the cockroach, but the cockroach does not understand him and replies "Namana?" ('what').
 Namana is originally an Azerbaijani-Turkic word, but is also sometimes used in Persian as a slang.
 In other sections of the article where the violence option is entertained, the cockroach speaks in Persian to the child.